Skip to main content

 • It lasts longer: Coconut coir also breaks down more slowly than peat moss, so its prized benefits of water retention and aeration last longer.

 • It's low maintenance: Because it retains moisture so well, it doesn’t require as much maintenance as a growing medium.
 In terms of feel, coconut coir is also easy to handle — it has no strong odor and feels fluffy to the touch.
-Coconut coir is an excellent supplement to potting mix as it provides extra soil structure.
+When you're creating a DIY potting mix, it's an excellent add-in that provides extra soil structure.

 Tips for using coconut coir